The single most important factor in managing diabetes is what you put on your plate.

 But how much of this is true?

-Not much.
+Probably not much.
 When you change the structural integrity of food, it changes how your body digests it.
 Your body releases much more insulin for foods that have been broken down into a liquid.
 Plus, you need to blend far more to get a single glass, meaning you'll be ingesting three or four apples, oranges or pears in one sitting.
 The sugar content skyrockets and so does your blood sugar.

 When you eat food in its natural whole form, it also contains fiber.
 The fiber by itself is not required by the body but it helps greatly in the digestion process helping to pass the food through your gastrointestinal tract.

 Research has also shown that if you must choose carbohydrates with your food, then to eat it last.
 This will slow the rise in blood sugars.

 The moral of the story is to try and not change the structural integrity of your food as much as possible.
 It will help your blood sugars and your overall health.

 Tips to enhance your diet and balance your blood sugars

 These include: Grain, Fruit, Cereal, Starchy Vegetables, Sweets & Deserts.

 Dietary fat is good for you.
 Eat more animal fat, butter, olive oil, fish oil (omega 3).